GesturalOrigins/Group-philosophy-and-operating-procedures/Philosophy and guidelines.md

 # Philosophy
 > I may not have gone where I intended to go, but I think I have ended up where I needed to be.
-Douglas Adams.
+(Douglas Adams)

 In this lab we study the ethology of wild primates to gain a better understanding of their and our behaviour and cognition.
 To do so we draw on biology, socio-ecology, anthropology, psychology, philosophy, and more.
 We are holistic researchers.
 Ethology is the process of ‘interviewing’ an animal in their own language (Tinbergen).
 Modern primate species are of interest to us in their own right.
 While they also provide a scaffold to understanding our own evolution, all species behavioural repertoires represent unique adaptations to their own particular niche.
 When we employ a uniquely anthropocentric perspective, we risk missing extraordinary species-specific capacities.